D'Arcy Concession: British-Russia rivalry in Persia

-During this time period Great Britain and Russia had a great rivalry for influence in Persia.
-Both powers believed that Persia and the Middle East were important to their imperial economic and military interests.
-Russia wanted to expand its influence into Persia, and Britain believed that this would be a direct threat towards its precious Indian possessions.
+During the 19th century, Great Britain and Russia were engaged in a rivalry for influence in Persia, in an episode that would later be referred to by authors of literature and history as the Great Game.
+Both powers believed that Persia and the Middle East more broadly were important to their imperial economic and military interests.
+Russia wanted to expand its influence into Persia, and Britain feared that Russian success would constitute a direct threat towards its precious Indian possessions.
 These two countries struggled for influence in Persia through numerous concessions and loans throughout the 19th century.

 Many British government officials believed that this was where the D'Arcy concession could help.
 A British oil concession would help tip the balance of power in Persia in Britain's favour.
 As a result, the British government and its officials in Persia gave full political support to D'Arcy and his potential oil concession.
-Once the Russians found out about the negotiations between D'Arcy and the Shah, the Russian prime minister tried to block the impending negotiations.
-The Russian prime minister was able to slow the pace of the agreement until D'Arcy's representative in Tehran offered the Shah an extra £5,000 to close the agreement.
+Once the Russians found out about the negotiations between D'Arcy and the Shah, the Russian government tried to block the impending negotiations.
+The Russians were able to slow the pace of the agreement until D'Arcy's representative in Tehran offered the Shah an extra £5,000 to close the agreement.

 The oil concession

-The extra £5,000 worked and influenced the Shah to sign the concession.
-At Tehran's Sahebqaraniyyeh Palace on 28 May 1901, Shah Mozzafar al-Din signed the 18 point concession.
+The extra £5,000 succeeded in influencing the Shah to sign the concession.
+At Tehran's Sahebgharaniyeh Palace on 28 May 1901, Mozzafar al-Din Shah signed the 18 point concession.
 This 18 point concession would give D'Arcy the exclusive rights to prospect, explore, exploit, transport and sell natural gas, petroleum, asphalt and mineral waxes in Persia.
 This concession also granted D'Arcy these rights for a 60-year period and it covered an area of 1,242,000 square kilometers.
 This covered three quarters of the country and D'Arcy purposely excluded the five most northerly provinces from the concession because of their proximity to Russia.
 In return, the Shah received £20,000 cash, another £20,000 worth of shares, and 16 percent of annual net profits, from the operating companies of the concession.